 As nicely but as directly as she could, she explained to the memoirist that a 270,000-word memoir was excessive.
-Even if she self-publishes, the cost per copy would be high, and few readers would slog through such a tome — particularly for someone who’s not famous.
+Even if she self-publishes, the cost per copy would be high, and few readers would slog through such a tome—particularly for someone who’s not famous.

 The prose could be as fleet-footed as Fitzgerald’s.
 The life story could be as compelling as Lincoln’s.
 The platform could be as broad as Oprah’s.
-But no agent would get to know that because they’d see “Memoir: 270,000 words” and hit delete before reading any further.
+But no agent would get to know that because they’d see “Memoir: 270,000 words” and hit delete before reading further.

-So, how long should a memoir be?
+So, what word count should a memoir be?

 If you’re writing your first novel or any book, you’re probably asking these questions.